Dental Bone Grafting | Nottingham Dental

 Dental Office near me in Katy, Texas

 Bone grafting isn’t necessary before the dental implant surgery.
 If you have enough alveolar bone structure in the right area, the dentist will be able to lodge the titanium post without bone grafts.
 However, if you’ve suffered from considerable bone loss, then bone grafting before dental implant surgery will be necessary.

 Dental implants are the best means of replacing missing teeth.
 You’re perfect for dental implants in the following situations:

 The following are the primary benefits of bone graft procedure:

-Nottingham Dental is the best restorative dentistry clinic in Katy, TX.
+Nottingham Dental is one of the best restorative dentistry clinic in Katy, TX.
 We have highly-qualified dentists who examine your oral health and use the latest technologies and methods to facilitate bone regeneration so you can opt for dental implants.
 For more information, please schedule your bone graft procedure today.